David-Worboys/QTPYGUI/README.md

 1. QTPYGUI is event driven and there are no "busy" loops waiting for something to happen

+2. By default, width and height settings are in characters
+   - Pixels can be used as an argument is provided to allow for this
+   - This works best with monospaced fonts

+   - The default font is "IBM Plex Mono" and the default font size is 10
+     - This is included in the installation of QTPYGUI
+     - If this font is missing, then QTPYGUI will try and find a system font that will work

-2. The basic structure of a QTPY GUI Program is as follows:
+3. The basic structure of a QTPY GUI Program is as follows:

 ```
 import qtpygui as qtg